Geneva Declaration (1918): National Council becomes involved

 On 5–6 October, representatives of Austro-Hungarian Croat, Serb, and Slovene political parties organised the National Council of Slovenes, Croats and Serbs to work to independence.
 On 18 October, the body declared itself the central organ of the newly proclaimed State of Slovenes, Croats and Serbs encompassing the Slovene Lands, Croatia-Slavonia, Dalmatia, and Bosnia and Herzegovina.
 The National Council elected Korošec its president.
 It had two vice presidents.
-One was Svetozar Pribičević – a co-founder of the ruling HSK and the coalition's sole leader since Supilo's death in 1917.
+One was Svetozar Pribićević – a co-founder of the ruling HSK and the coalition's sole leader since Supilo's death in 1917.
 Another vice president was Ante Pavelić, the leader of the Mile Starčević faction of the Party of Rights.

 On 26 October, the National Council decided to authorise the Yugoslav Committee to speak on behalf of the council.
 On the same day, Korošec met Austrian Minister-President Heinrich Lammasch in Vienna and proceeded with Yugoslav Club secretary Gregor Žerjav to Switzerland where they were met by Melko Čingrija, another former Yugoslav Club member, on 29 October.
 Korošec was tasked by the National Council to "reconnoiter the international situation and establish contact with the Yugoslav Committee".
 The same day, the Croatian Sabor declared the end of ties with Austria-Hungary and elected Korošec the president of the State of Slovenes, Croats and Serbs.
 Pavelić and Pribićević were elected vice presidents.

 Upon learning of Korošec's arrival, Pašić and Trumbić both reached out to him.
 Trumbić wrote to Korošec on 31 October outlining his talks with Pašić and asking for recognition of the Yugoslav Committee as a body representing interests of peoples living in the newly declared state.
 Pašić saw Korošec as a potential alternative to Trumbić having legitimacy of being an elected representative.
 He prepared to travel with Serbian opposition representatives Milorad Drašković and Marko Trifković to Switzerland to meet Korošec.
 On 1 November, Korošec invited Trumbić and Pašić to separate talks in Geneva.
 Korošec could not travel to Paris because he was issued visa for the neutral Switzerland only.